phper-framework/phper/README.md

 cargo new myapp
 ```

-3. Add the dependencies and metadata to you Cargo project.
+3. Add the dependencies and metadata to you `Cargo.toml`.

 ```toml
 [lib]